 All tobacco products like cigarettes, cigars, chewing tobacco and snuff contain nicotine, which is an addictive substance.
 Tobacco smoke contains over 4,000 chemicals, many of which are directly attributable to acute or long-term potential health problems both for tobacco users and those around them.

-Tobacco product turnover, as well as the conditions for manufacture, presentation and marketing of such products in market is regulated by the of European Parliament and Council Directive 2001/37/EC of 5 June 2001 on the approximation of the laws, regulations and administrative provisions of the Member States concerning the manufacture, presentation and sale of tobacco products.
+Tobacco product turnover, as well as the conditions for manufacture, presentation and marketing of such products in market is regulated by the of European Parliament and Council Directive 2014/40/EU of 3 April 2014 on the approximation of the laws, regulations and administrative provisions of the Member States concerning the manufacture, presentation and sale of tobacco and related products.
 The directive regulates:

 the maximum tar, nicotine and carbon monoxide content in cigarettes